DominikStiller/energy-budget-from-proxies/README.md

 14. Postprocess the reconstruction using `postprocess_reconstruction.py`.
 This maps the reconstruction from EOF space into the physical space and computes averages.
 If used in the previous step, multiple Monte Carlo iterations can be combined using `postprocess_reconstruction_mc.py`.
 15. Analyze the reconstruction using `notebooks/figures_paper_StillerHakim2025.ipynb` or `notebooks/compare_reconstructions.ipynb`.

-For each model prior (CMIP6 simulation used to train the LIM), the following steps need to be repeated: fit mapper, calibrate PSM, run reconstruction.
+For each model prior (CMIP6 simulation used to train the LIM), the following steps need to be repeated: compute anomalies, fit mapper, calibrate PSMs, run reconstruction.